Skip to main content

 Mercer Culinary M23112 Millennia 12-Inch Slicer – Best Value

-Mercer Culinary Millennia Slicer
+Mercer Culinary Millennia 12-Inch Wavy Edge Slicer

 The Mercer Culinary M23112 Millennia 12-Inch Slicer delivers exceptional performance at an affordable price point.
 This knife features high-carbon Japanese steel construction and is specifically designed for slicing large cuts of meat.
 The 12-inch wavy edge blade makes clean cuts through brisket while the ergonomic handle ensures comfortable use during extended carving sessions.
+At this price, it’s one of the best performance-per-dollar options for backyard pitmasters.

 Highlights